Highway, public rights of way or common land and town/village green records enquiry

 Areas of public highway sometimes become unnecessary for public use and the highway rights can then be 'stopped up' under Section 116 of the Highways Act 1980 leaving an area of private land (this Section can also be used to divert highway).
 This is commonly assumed to be in the ownership of adjoining landowners.

 For more information about this process please read the stopping up application guidance and our frequently asked questions fact sheet.

 Applications can be made to the Secretary of State under Section 247 and 248 of the Town & Country Planning Act 1990, to stop up or divert highways to enable development to be undertaken in accordance with a valid and relevant planning permission.
-Application may also include the provision of new or improved highways.
+Applications may also include the provision of new or improved highways.